EverQuest: Decline

 Since the release of World of Warcraft and other modern MMORPGs, there have been a number of signs that the EverQuest population is shrinking.
 The national New Dawn servers were discontinued in 2005 and merged into a general (English-language) European server.

 The 2006 expansion The Serpent's Spine introduced the "adventure-friendly" city of Crescent Reach in which all races and classes are able (and encouraged) to start.
 Crescent Reach is supposed to provide a more pedagogic starting environment than the original 1999 cities, where players were given almost no guidance on what to do.
 The common starting city also concentrates the dwindling number of new players in a single location, making grouping easier.
-2008's Seeds of Destruction expansion introduced computer controlled companions called "mercenaries" that can join groups in place of human players; a response to the increasing difficulty of finding other players of appropriate level for group activities.
+2008's Seeds of Destruction expansion introduced computer controlled companions called "mercenaries" that can join groups in place of human players, a response to the increasing difficulty of finding other players of appropriate level for group activities.
 As of Seeds the production rate also returned to one expansion a year instead of two.

 In March 2012 EverQuest departed from the traditional monthly subscription business model by introducing three tiers of commitment: a completely free-to-play Bronze Level, a one-time fee Silver Level, and a subscription Gold Level.
 The same month saw the closure of EverQuest Online Adventures.
-Just a few months earlier EverQuest II had gone free-to-play and SOE flagship Star Wars Galaxies also closed.
+Just a few months earlier EverQuest II had gone free-to-play and SOE flagship Star Wars Galaxies was also closed.

 In June of the same year SOE removed the ability to buy game subscription time with Station Cash without any warning to players.
 SOE apologized for this abrupt change in policy and reinstated the option for an additional week, after which it was removed permanently.

-November 18, 2013 saw the closure of the sole Mac OS server Al'Kabor.
+The sole Mac OS server Al'Kabor was closed on November 18, 2013.

 In February 2015 Sony sold its online entertainment division to private equity group Columbus Nova, with Sony Online Entertainment subsequently renamed Daybreak Game Company (DBG).
 An initial period of uncertainty followed, with all projects such as expansions and sequels put on hold and staff laid off.
-The situation stabilized around the game's 16th anniversary celebrations, and a new expansion was released in November 2015.
+The situation stabilized around the game's 16th anniversary celebrations, and a new expansion was released nine months later.

 Expansions

-There have been twenty-nine expansions to the original game since release.
+There have been thirty-one expansions to the original game since release.
 Expansions are purchased separately and provide additional content to the game (for example: raising the maximum character level; adding new races, classes, zones, continents, quests, equipment, game features).
-When you purchase the latest expansion you receive all previous expansions you may not have previously purchased.
+When the players purchase the latest expansion they receive all previous expansions they may not have previously purchased.
 Additionally, the game is updated through downloaded patches.
 The EverQuest expansions are as follows: